byteduck/duckOS/INSTRUCTIONS.md

 2. Run `make image` to make the disk image.
 4. Run `make qemu` to run qemu with the image you just made.
 5. Enjoy!

+## Running kernel unit tests
+To run kernel unit tests, run `make install` and `make image` as usual, and then use `make tests` to run tests.
+Instead of running init, the kernel will run unit tests after booting.

+Alternatively, supply the `kernel-tests` kernel argument to run tests.